Job detail view & apply

 Tel: +353 1 690 9724

-You will be coming from a tier 1 or 2 main contractor background and have a Diploma in Construction Economics at a minimum.
+You will be coming from a main contractor background and have a Diploma in Construction Economics at a minimum.

-We want to hear from you whether you are actively searching for a new position or are more passively considering.
+We want to hear from you so please contact us whether you are actively looking or passively considering a new role.

 Please note: If you are an EU/EEA national, you will be asked to show proof of right to work in Ireland e.g. showing your employer a copy of your passport.